pokeclicker/pokeclicker-wiki/data/Battle Points/overview_description.md

 **Number of Pokemon Defeated** is equivalent to the number of Pokemon that would be defeated on a particular route by only Pokémon damage.
 **Route Money** is a route specific constant.

 For reference, here is an example of 5 minute intervals, presuming you have beaten them previously (half time), and it takes 1 attack to beat the pokemon (1.5s per Stage).
+With ~8 million Attack, up to ~stage 350 can be completed, netting ~1200 battle points.

 | Stage | Points | Time | Points per minute |
 | -------- | -------- | -------- |